-Choose Make installation DVD to directly burn a DVD that will install the target root file system image onto DVD media.
-No ISO file will be saved on disk in this mode.
+Choose Make one installation DVD to directly burn a DVD that will install the target root file system image onto DVD media.
+No ISO image will be saved on disk in this mode.

-Choose Just make ISO file for installation DVD to create an ISO file that contains an installer image.
-This ISO file can be later burned to DVD, or it may be useful with other tools or for long term storage.
+Choose Make an ISO image for the installation DVD to create an ISO file that contains an installer image.
+This ISO image can be later burned to DVD, or it may be useful with other tools or for long term storage.

-Choose Burn ISO file to DVD to burn a previously created ISO file to DVD media.
+Choose Burn an existing ISO image to DVD to burn a previously created ISO image to DVD media.